-Microwaving fresh green beans is the quickest and easiest way to cook them.
-Steam them using a little water and a covered bowl to ensure they stay crunchy.
+Microwave fresh green beans are a quick and easy side dish.
+Microwaving is the quickest and easiest way to cook them, and steaming them using a little water and a covered bowl ensures they stay crunchy.

 How to Steam Fresh Green Beans in a Microwave